The Wedge (Australian TV series)

-The Wedge was an Australian sketch show created by Ian McFadyen and produced by Cornerbox for Network Ten.
+The Wedge is an Australian sketch show created by Ian McFadyen and produced by Cornerbox for Network Ten.
 The show stars Dailan Evans, from the ABC sketch show Eagle & Evans; Adam Zwar, best known for his roles in Wilfred, Rebel Wilson, who at the time was best known as 'Toula' on the comedy show Pizza; Jason Gann, two-time winner of best actor at Tropfest for his roles in Wilfred, as well as regulars Kate Jenkinson, Anthony Ahern, Katrina Mathers, Julie Eckersley and Ross Daniels.
 Marney McQueen, Aidan Fennessy and Cori Hooper were also regulars in Series 1, and Damian Callinan and Cal Wilson were regulars in Series 2.

 It ran for two seasons, airing 2006 and 2007.
 A spin-off mockumentary of one of the show's characters, Mark Wary, was produced by Network Ten in 2008.
 The show, titled Mark Loves Sharon premiered at 9:30pm on 30 June 2008.